Stochastic dissipative systems in Banach spaces driven by L\'evy noise: Introduction

 where $\{x_n\}_{n\in\N} \subseteq E$ is a sequence converging to $x$ and $\{X(t,x_n)\}_{t\in [0,T]}$ is the unique mild solution to \eqref{eqFOint}, with initial datum $x_n$.
 We call generalized mild solution of \eqref{eqFOint} the process $\{X(t,x)\}_{t\in [0,T]}$ that satisfies \eqref{mildgen}, see Theorem \ref{limmild}.

 In Section \ref{WP-SPDE}, to perform the procedure presented above, we will first use a usual trick (see for instance \cite[Section 7.2.3]{Dap-Zab2014}), i.e., we will study the equation satisfied by

-This allows us to work pathwise and thereby reducing the problem of the well-posedness of \eqref{eqFOint} to the well-posedness of an auxiliary deterministic partial differential equation (PDE).
+This allows us to work pathwise and thereby reducing the problem of the well-posedness of \eqref{eqFOint} to the well-posedness of an auxiliary partial differential equation (PDE) with random coefficients.
 The appendix of the present paper is devoted to the analysis of the well-posedness of such PDE within a framework that is even more general than the one employed for the SPDE.
-When $R=0$ to use the previous trick, it will be crucial to assume that the stochastic convolution process $\{L_A(t)\}_{t\geq 0}$ has càdlàg paths in $E$, $\mathbb{P}$-a.s.
-Note that in the pure-jump Lévy case, studying the regularity of trajectories of stochastic convolution processes is a highly complex issue.
-As some counterexamples have proved, their trajectories may not even be càdlàg in the space where the Levy process is defined, see for instance \cite{Brz-Zab2010,Brz-Gol-Imk-Pes-Pri-Zab2010,Pes-Zab2013}.
-In Section \ref{Levy}, we review a result from \cite{Pes-Zab2013} within our context, which provides a useful criterion to establish the required càdlàg properties, see Proposition \ref{PZvariante} and Remark \ref{ErZabPes}.
+When $L = \{L(t)\}_{t\geq 0}$ is not identically zero to use the previous trick, it will be crucial to assume that the stochastic convolution process $\{L_A(t)\}_{t\geq 0}$ has càdlàg paths in $E$, $\mathbb{P}$-a.s.

+Note that in the pure-jump Lévy case, studying the regularity of trajectories of stochastic convolution processes is a quite complex issue.
+For instance, some counterexamples have proved that their trajectories may not even be càdlàg in the space where the cylindrical L\'evy process is defined, see for instance \cite{Brz-Gol-Imk-Pes-Pri-Zab2010, Liu-Zha2012, Pes-Zab2013} (this is in contrast with the cylindrical Wiener-case when $L=0$; see Remark \ref{BvsL} for a detailed discussion). {On this respect in Section \ref{Levy}, we review a result from \cite{Pes-Zab2013} within our context.
+This provides a useful criterion to establish the required càdlàg properties of $\{L_A(t)\}_{t\geq 0}$ appearing in \eqref{Con-Con}; see Proposition \ref{PZvariante} and Remark \ref{ErZabPes}. }